 MA Student Spotlight

-3 things I have with me at all times: My two cell phones, my mom’s ring, my glasses
+3 things I have with me at all times: Phone, keys, planner

 What would people be surprised to know about you?
-I have chickens, a pet turtle, and two tree frogs.
-I love to talk to people, but used to be terrified of public speaking.
+I played point in basketball for years and I used to do contemporary dance

 PsyD Student Spotlight

-3 things I have with me at all times: Phone, purpose, support of my loved ones
+3 things I have with me at all times: Cell phone, credit card, and water

 Interested in being featured in the next Student Spotlight?